 The concentrations of most tested parameters were found to be similar between sites and generally within the ANZECC water quality guidelines.
 Total BOD in the Tawhiti Stream is occasionally elevated, and on some occasions it has been noted to decrease throughout the sampling reach.
-Total BOD did not exceed the 2 g/m3 guideline on any sampling occasion during the 2019-2020 year.
-On 3 December 2019, the BOD in the discharge from Silver Fern Farms was elevated, however there was no appreciable impact on the stream as a result.
+Total BOD exceeded the 2 g/m3 guideline at the furthest upstream site on one sampling occasion during the 2020-2021 year.
+On 12 March 2021, the BOD, oil and grease, turbidity and suspended solids in the discharge from Silver Fern Farms was elevated, however there was no appreciable impact on the stream as a result.

-On 23 October 2019 and 3 December 2019, the BOD in the discharge from the fish hatchery was elevated above the levels recorded in the Tawhiti Stream.
-However the levels were relatively low and caused no appreciable impact on the instream BOD.
-Ammonia in this discharge also tends to be at higher levels than are recorded in the Tawhiti Stream.
+The BOD in the discharge from the fish hatchery was at similar levels to those recorded in the Tawhiti Stream.
+Ammonia in this discharge also tends to be at higher levels than are recorded in the Tawhiti

+Stream.
 However, the absolute levels of ammonia in the discharge are low and no appreciable impact on the instream ammonia is recorded.